Lyapunov Analysis of Least Squares Based Direct Adaptive Control: Abstract

-Adaptive control studies mostly utilize gradient based parameter estimators for convenience in Lyapunov analysis based constructive design.
-However, simulations and real-time experiments reveal that, compared to gradient based on-line parameter identifiers, least squares (LS) based parameter identifiers, with proper selection of design parameters, exhibit better transient performance than the gradient-based ones, from the aspects of speed of convergence and robustness to measurement noise.
-The existing literature on LS based adaptive control mostly follow the indirect adaptive control approach as opposed to the direct one, because of the difficulty in integrating an LS based adaptive law within the direct approaches starting with a certain Lyapunov-like cost function to be driven to (a neighborhood) of zero.
-In this paper, a formal constructive analysis framework for integration of recursive LS (RLS) based estimation to direct adaptive control is proposed following the typical steps for gradient adaptive law based direct model reference adaptive control, but constructing a new Lyapunov-like function for the analysis to achieve adaptive laws, which guarantee the exponential convergence of the parameters.
+Adaptive control strategies usually are designed based on gradient methods for the sake of simplicity in Lyapunov analysis.
+However, least squares (LS)-based parameter identifiers, with proper selection of design parameters, exhibit better transient performance than the gradient-based ones, from the aspects of convergence speed and robustness to measurement noise.
+On the other hand, most of the LS-based adaptive control procedures are designed via the indirect adaptive control approaches, due to the difficulty in integrating an LS-based adaptive law within the direct approaches starting with a certain Lyapunov-like cost function to be driven to (a neighborhood of) zero.
+In this paper, a formal constructive analysis framework is proposed to integrate the recursive LS-based parameter identification with direct adaptive control.
+To this end, a Lyapunov-like function is proposed for the analysis to achieve adaptive laws, which guarantee the exponential convergence of the parameters.
 Application of the proposed procedure in adaptive cruise control design is studied through Matlab/Simulink and CarSim simulations, validating the analytical results.

-\section{INTRODUCTION}
+\section{Introduction}

 Stability and convergence analysis of adaptive controller schemes has traditionally been based on Lyapunov stability notions and techniques \cite{sun,fidan,narendrabook,goodwinbook,krsticbookadaptive} .
-Lyapunov-like functions are selected in the design of adaptive control to penalize the magnitude of the tracking or regulation error but at the same time useful in designing an adaptive law to generate the parameter estimates to feed the control law.
-Control designs targeting to drive the Lyapunov-like functions to zero lead to gradient based adaptive laws using a constant adaptive gains due to its convenient structure.
+Lyapunov-like functions are selected in the design of adaptive control schemes to penalize the magnitude of the tracking or regulation error but at the same time to facilitate designing an adaptive law to generate the parameter estimates used by the control law.
+Adaptive control designs targeting to drive a Lyapunov-like function to zero mostly lead to gradient based adaptive laws with constant adaptive gain.
 On the other hand, it is well observed that least-squares (LS) algorithms have the advantage of faster convergence; hence, LS based adaptive control has potential to enhance convergence performance in direct adaptive control approaches as well \cite{fidan,guler1,guler2,krstic,ls3}.